Expedition (1795 ship): Transporting enslaved people

-4th slave voyage (1802–1803): Captain John D'Arcy sailed from Liverpool on 10 July 1802.
-Expedition acquired slaves at the Cameroons.
-She stopped at Barbados and then arrived at Dominica on 1 February 1803 with 256 slaves.
+4th voyage transporting enslaved people (1802–1803): Captain John D'Arcy sailed from Liverpool on 10 July 1802.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

+Expedition acquired captives at the Cameroons.
+She stopped at Barbados and then arrived at Dominica on 1 February 1803, with 256 captives.
 She sailed for Liverpool on 10 March and arrived back there on 18 April.
 She had left Liverpool with 23 men and had suffered six crew deaths on her voyage.

 In November Lloyd's List reported that Expedition, of Liverpool, had detained St Augustine, from Malaga to Vera Cruz.
 Also, Lady Francis, of Liverpool, had detained St Anna, Ligitadana, master, from Havana to Cadiz.
 Both St Augustine and St Anna were sent into Liverpool.

-5th slave voyage (1804–1805): Captain Robert Roberts acquired a letter of marque on 17 March 1804, on 25 April sailed for West Africa.
-Expedition acquired her slaves at Cape Grand Mount and arrived at Suriname on 17 October with 254 slaves.
+5th voyage transporting enslaved people (1804–1805): Captain Robert Roberts acquired a letter of marque on 17 March 1804, on 25 April sailed for West Africa.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.

+Expedition acquired captives at Cape Grand Mount and arrived at Suriname on 17 October, with 254 captives.
 She sailed from Suriname on 17 October and arrived back at Liverpool on 25 January 1805.
 She had left Liverpool with 33 crew members and had suffered six crew deaths on her voyage.
 Expedition arrived at Liverpool with a cargo consisting of sugar, bales of cotton, coffee, 180 "elephant teeth", and barwood.

-6th slave voyage (1805–1806): Captain Roberts sailed from Liverpool on 11 August 1805, bound for West Africa.
-On 27 November Roberts wrote a letter to Expedition's owners from Bassa Roads reporting that the factory at Crab Island (13.455°N 16.582°W) had suffered an explosion that had injured two captains and a doctor.
-Expedition arrived at Suriname on 28 February 1806 with 235 slaves.
-She sailed from Suriname on 30 April and arrived back at Liverpool on 9 June.
+6th voyage transporting enslaved people (1805–1806): Captain Roberts sailed from Liverpool on 11 August 1805, bound for West Africa.
+On 27 November, Roberts wrote a letter to Expedition's owners from Bassa Roads, reporting that the factory at Crab Island (13.455°N 16.582°W) had suffered an explosion that had injured two captains and a doctor.
+Expedition arrived at Suriname on 28 February 1806, with 235 captives.
+She sailed from Suriname on 30 April, and arrived back at Liverpool on 9 June.
 She had left Liverpool with 37 crew members and had suffered 13 crew deaths on her voyage.
 Expedition arrived at Liverpool with a cargo consisting of the same commodities as on his prior voyage, but with 274 elephant teeth.